Hydroelectric power in India: Pumped storage units

+In a tropical country like India, abundant water for agriculture is needed due to a very high annual evaporation rate.
 Pumped storage units can also be used as pumping stations to supply river water for upland irrigation, industrial needs, and drinking water.
-In a tropical country like India, abundant water for agriculture is needed due to a very high annual evaporation rate.
 The amount of water necessary to meet this demand can be harnessed from India's rivers via pumped storage units.
 Food security in India is improved with water security which in turn is possible from the energy security to supply the power needed for the pumped storage schemes.
+The Gujarat state's Canal Solar Power Project uses solar panels to both produce electricity and to prevent evaporation from water canals.

 More and more solar power generation is becoming available at cheaper cost and it has advantage in terms of environmental impact.
 Solar power can meet daytime and night time energy demands with the help of pumped storage units.

 Many of the existing hydro power stations on the west-flowing rivers located in the Western Ghats of Kerala and Karnataka are to be expanded to include pumped storage units in an effort to solve the water deficit of east-flowing rivers like the Kaveri, the Krishna, etc.